 Including this deal, Burlington to date for 2005 has closed or committed to eight acquisitions totaling approximately $755 million.
-Altogether, these transactions as well as lease purchases will add approximately 550,000 net acres to the company's development inventory.
-In March, Shackouls said the company's production "growth goal" is 3-8% this year, which "could extend into 2006" (see NGI, March 7).
+Altogether, these transactions as well as lease purchases will add approximately 550,000 net acres to the company’s development inventory.
+In March, Shackouls said the company’s production “growth goal” is 3-8% this year, which “could extend into 2006” (see Daily GPI, March 2).

 The new properties are primarily located in the Bossier, Barnett Shale and Cotton Valley trends in Texas, the San Juan Basin in New Mexico and the Ring Border area of Canada, with additional interests acquired in existing producing blocks in Ecuador.

 ©Copyright 2005Intelligence Press Inc. All rights reserved.
 The preceding news reportmay not be republished or redistributed, in whole or in part, in anyform, without prior written consent of Intelligence Press, Inc.

 © 2020 Natural Gas Intelligence.
 All rights reserved.